ankitects/anki-manual/src/preferences.md

   ask you whether you wish to upload or download.
 This is useful if you have made some changes accidentally, and wish to overwrite them with an older version that is on AnkiWeb.
+- For info on the custom sync server option, see [this section](./sync-server.md).

 ## Backups